 Gaylord Bridegan, Certified Professional Ergonomists at the Mayo Clinic in Jacksonville, FL has some excellent tips in the following video regarding computer workstation ergonomics.

-It’s not difficult to arrange your work area in a way that makes your computer use less of a strain on your body, and in our business of providing Managed IT Services to companies of all sizes we see a lot of setups that could be made more ergonomic with just a few simple changes.
+It’s not difficult to arrange your work area in a way that makes your computer use less of a strain on your body, and in our business of providing IT Support Jacksonville services to companies of all sizes we see a lot of setups that could be made more ergonomic with just a few simple changes.

 The single easiest change you can make, the one almost anyone can do in just a couple of seconds, is to flip the small supports under your keyboard back up into the body of the keyboard.
 While it may seem like tilting your keyboard toward you is a good thing to do, the way our wrists and hands are constructed make it the exact opposite; tilting your keyboard away from you is a better ergonomic situation, but just laying it flat is frequently easier to do.